aterrien/forp-ui/README.md

 forpgui is the perfect tool to treat the forp PHP profiles dump (https://github.com/aterrien/forp). forp extension gives us PHP profiling datas, forpgui helps you to refine it clientside.

+# Samples #

+Samples are in the "samples" directory :

+- "free" : simple example free of programming language.

+- php : simple example of PHP profiling with forp PHP profiler.

 # Screenshots (example : Yii PHP framework) #

 ### tree representation of the stack ###